rooshenas/rooshenas.github.io/_pages/about.md

   <h1> About Me </h1>

 I am a post-doctoral researcher working with Andrew McCallum at UMass Amherst.
-I got my Ph.D. from University of Oregon working with Daniel Lowd.
+I got my Ph.D. from University of Oregon working with Daniel Lowd. <br>

 Currently, I am on the job market for academic positions as well as industrial research positions.
 </td>